Combatting Emerging, Infectious Diseases in Animals

 Diseases we’re focused on

 One of our scientists’ top priorities is working on a vaccine for African Swine Fever (ASF), a highly contagious viral disease affecting domestic and wild pigs.
 While ASF is not a health danger to people, it can devastate pigs –mortality rates can reach 100% – and farming economies.
-In recent years, ASF has spread rapidly in China and southeast Asian countries as well as some European countries, and Caribbean island countries.
+In recent years, ASF has spread rapidly in China and southeast Asian countries as well as some European countries, and Caribbean Island countries.
 ASF would devastate U.S. swine herds if the disease was found in the U.S.

 In September 2019, Zoetis reached a non-exclusive license agreement with the United States Department of Agriculture (USDA) Agricultural Research Service (ARS) for the development and commercial production of African Swine Fever vaccines.